dentra/esphome-components/components/setup/README.md

 setup:
   depends: mqtt as my_mqtt
   lambda: |-
-    // my_mqtt may not be defind with id in config ESP_LOGI("setup", "MQTT prefix is %s", my_mqtt->get_topic_prefix());
+    // my_mqtt may not be defined with id in config ESP_LOGI("setup", "MQTT prefix is %s", my_mqtt->get_topic_prefix());
 ```